nimasha1228/SignalSim/README.md

-# SignalSim
+# How to run
-Simulate trading signals, validate market data, and compute PnL metrics in a lightweight Python framework.
+clone the SignalSim repository.